rsmilne/react-native-touch-id/README.md

 iOS and Android differ slightly in their TouchID authentication.

 On Android you can customize the title and color of the pop-up by passing in the **optional config object** with a color and title key to the `authenticate` method.
 Even if you pass in the config object, iOS **does not** allow you change the color nor the title of the pop-up.
-Both Android and iOS support `passcodeFallback` as an option, which when set to `true` will allow users to use their device pin or pattern - useful for people with Face / Touch ID disabled.
+You can also use `passcodeFallback` as an option, which, when set to `true`, will allow users to use their device pin or pattern - useful for people with Face / Touch ID disabled, or people that doesn't want to use them on the moment.

 Error handling is also different between the platforms, with iOS currently providing much more descriptive error codes.